Monday, December 25, 2023

 This relates to the more general theme of self-enhancement.
 New releases which enable the purchaser to claim authority or exert influence over others are more likely to lead to competitiveness.
 Here, too, there are individual differences.
 Self-enhancement is associated with personal gain at the expense of others’ welfare.
 The race to acquire is seen as producing winners and losers.

 For the owner to claim the prestige of a winner, the item needs perceived popularity.
 The perception can come from the queue itself.
 A large group competing to be among the first further fuels the competition to be among the first.
 This ties back into the drive arising from scarcity.
-Unless the new release is perceived by the individual as popular, the competitive spirit will be compromised.
+Unless the new release is perceived by the individual as popular, the competitive spirit will be diluted.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.